 Alcohol poisoning can occur after consuming a high amount of alcohol, usually in a short time.
 The concentration of alcohol in the person’s blood is so high that it is toxic and the body can no longer function effectively.

 The person can become extremely confused, unresponsive, disoriented, have shallow breathing, and can even pass out or go into a coma.

-Binge drinking is a common cause of alcohol poisoning.
-However, it can also occur if somebody intentionally or unintentionally drinks alcohol-containing household products (much less common).
+Consistent heavy drinking is a common cause of alcohol poisoning.
+However, it can also occur if somebody intentionally or unintentionally drinks alcohol-containing household products.

 Even when someone stops drinking, blood alcohol concentration (BAC) can continue to rise for 30-40 minutes, resulting in worsening symptoms.

 The following signs and symptoms may indicate a progression from being drunk to alcohol poisoning:

 - hypothermia (the person’s body temperature drops)

 - pale skin